 Google Sheets filters let you temporarily hide rows that don't match your criteria, without deleting any data.
 Click any header cell, then go to Data → Create a filter.
 A filter icon appears on every column; click it to choose which values to show or hide.

-For example, you can filter an Orders sheet to show only unfulfilled orders, or a Products sheet to show only active products in a specific vendor.
-The filtered view is yours alone — if you use Filter views (Data → Filter views → Create new filter view) instead of a plain filter, each person on the sheet can have their own view without affecting anyone else.
+For example, you can filter an Orders sheet to show only unfulfilled orders, or a Products sheet to show only active products from a specific vendor.
+Use Filter views (Data → Filter views → Create new filter view) so each person on a shared sheet can have their own view without affecting anyone else.

 The goal: your data, your workflow